francescolonardo/eCPPTv3-Preparation/10_command_and_control.md

 ---

-## C2 Frameworks: PowerShell Empire and Starkiller
+## C2 Frameworks: PowerShell-Empire and Starkiller

 ### Introduction to PowerShell-Empire - Theory